 In 1950, American-born international mining magnate Sir Alfred Chester Beatty (1875 – 1968) presented Marguerite in Church (1861), along with ninety-three other paintings, to the National Gallery of Ireland in Dublin.

-Museums in the continental United States acquired three more Tissot oils in the 1950s, for a grand total of seven.
+Museums in the continental United States acquired four more Tissot oils in the 1950s, for a grand total of eight.

 In 1951, James Tissot’s London Visitors was acquired by the Toledo Museum of Art in Ohio.
 It was purchased with funds from the Libbey Endowment, the gift of Edward Drummond Libbey (1854 – 1925).
 Libbey founded the Libbey Glass Company in Toledo in 1888 and the Toledo Museum of Art in 1901.

 In 1952, the Museum of Modern Art (MoMA), founded in Manhattan in 1929, held its ground-breaking exhibition, “Fifteen Americans,” including the work of Mark Rothko (1903 – 1970) and Jackson Pollock (1912 – 1956).
 The show was followed in 1956 with “Twelve Americans” and in 1959 with “Sixteen Americans,” which introduced Jasper Johns (b.
 1930) and Frank Stella (b.
 1936) .
 But the most influential of MoMA’s exhibitions was “The New American Painting,” which toured Basel, Milan, Madrid, Berlin, Amsterdam, Brussels, Paris, and London from March 1958 to April 1959, establishing the importance of contemporary American art for an international audience.
 A London newspaper headline read, “The New American Painting Captures Europe.”
 Once home, the exhibition was shown at MoMA.